iulspop/umlify/README.md

 ## Contributing

-Read our [contributing guide][contributing] to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to Ruby To UML.
+Read our [contributing guide][contributing] to learn how to build and test your changes to Ruby To UML.

 ## Contributors ✨